You have money to put into Bitcoin. Should you buy all at once, or spread your purchases over weeks and months?

 Capitulation (60%+ below ATH) $600 $1,200+ $1,800+

-The key to making this work is defining your rules in advance.
-Decide what percentage drawdown triggers each level of increased buying before the drawdown happens.
-Writing it down removes emotion from the equation.
-Without pre-set rules, you'll likely freeze during the exact moments you should be buying the most.
+The key is defining your rules before you need them.
+Decide what percentage drawdown triggers each level of increased buying.
+Write it down.
+Without pre-set rules, you will likely freeze during the exact moments you should be buying the most.

 For help deciding how much to allocate to Bitcoin overall, our sizing guide walks through practical frameworks based on income, risk tolerance, and goals.